Azerbaijanis in Turkey

 Azerbaijanis in Turkey are Turkish citizens and permanent residents of ethnic Azerbaijani background.
 According to some estimates, there are currently around 800,000 Twelver Shias in Turkey, however this figure may differ substantially from the real one.
 There are up to 4,500,000 Azerbaijanis who reside in Turkey, according to information provided by the Diaspora Committee of Azerbaijan, although the factual accuracy, methodology, and criteria used for this figure are disputed.
 (Note: "However, as of today, no fully reliable statistics exists.
 According to the non-official information provided by the Diaspora Committee of Azerbaijan, about 4,500,000 Azerbaijanis live in Turkey.
 It is not clear however what criteria have been used for the calculation, and how many generations of Azerbaijanis as well as which population categories are included in the statistics.
 Even OECD data are not always reliable.")
-They are currently the largest ethnic group in the city of Iğdır and second largest ethnic group in Kars, where they constitute majority in the district of Akyaka (Şörəyel).